TheJJ/ceph-cheatsheet/README.md

 ### Manager Setup
 [Manager config documentation](https://docs.ceph.com/en/latest/mgr/administrator/)

-Run one manager for each monitor.
+You should run one manager for each monitor, but having more doesn't hurt.
 Offloads work from MONs and allows scaling beyond 1000 OSDs (statistics and other unimportant stuff like disk usage) One MGR is active, all others are on standby.